 2.1.
-Introduction to the GL-X
+Introduction to the L-1X and L-1X16

-The GL-X Glasswasher is unique in its field; it has all the features of a standard commercial size machine packed into an under-counter, standalone glasswasher.
+The L-1X and L-1X16 Dishmachines are unique in their field; they have all the features of a standard commercial size machine packed into an under-counter, standalone dishmachine.

-Operation of the GL-X is extremely easy.
-After initially filling the machine (see section 3.1.3 Filling the Machine), pressing the rocker Fill/Start switch to the "START" position begins the operation cycle, which runs automatically.
+Operation of the L-1X and L-1X16 are extremely easy.
+After initially filling the machine (see section 3.1.3 Filling the Machine), toggling the Fill/Start switch to the "START" position begins the Operational Cycle, which runs automatically.

 To reduce service time, all electrical components are mounted in a sliding drawer for easy access.
-This "Works-In-A-Drawer" can be removed by disconnecting wires on power block.
+This "Works-In-A-Drawer" can be removed by unplugging a single connector for easy serviceability.